-SECTION 4.
-NR 19.71 (6m) and (9g) are created to read:
+SECTION 3.
+NR 19.71 (6m) and (9m) are created to read:

-NR 19.71 (6m) "Indirect supervision" means a licensee need not be on the premises but shall give either written or verbal instructions for treatment of an animal, is readily available by telephone or other forms of immediate communication, and has assumed responsibility for the rehabilitation care provided by a person working under the licensee's direction.
+NR 19.71 (6m) "Indirect supervision" means written or verbal instructions for treatment of an animal provided by a licensee or consulting veterinarian that need not be present.